jbakic/Shielded/README.md

 * **MVCC**: Each transaction reads a consistent snapshot of the state without the need for locking, since updates just create new versions.
-    * Old versions are dropped soon after noone is capable of reading them any more.
+    * Old versions are dropped soon after no one is capable of reading them any more.
 * **Read-only transactions** always complete without any repetitions and without entering the global lock!